 There’s a reason that this island is World Heritage listed.
 As the largest sand island in the world, it is begging to be explored.
 Cruise the Great Sandy Strait spotting dolphins, turtles and even a dingo or two.
 You may even spot humpback whales off the shores.
 If you are an active GatG you can snorkel, kayak, go tubing or just climb the sand dunes.
 Tours depart from Hervey Bay. * Book Fraser Island tour from Hervey Bay

 Travelling Around Australia

-If it's your first time, we recommend these routes for your Australia Itinerary.
-For a cultural experience you have to visit the Red Centre (Alice Springs and Ayres Rock) to learn more about the Aboriginal culture and help support indigenous groups.
+If you are planning first-time travel to Australia, we recommend these routes for your Australia Itinerary.
+For a cultural experience, you have to visit the Red Centre (Alice Springs and Ayres Rock) to learn more about the Aboriginal culture and help support indigenous groups.

 a) Sydney – 5 nights, Alice Springs – 4 nights, Cairns – 4 nights (to visit the Great Barrier Reef).

 b) Melbourne – 3 nights, Tasmania – 3 nights, Sydney – 5 nights, Uluru – 3 nights.